Published in

 5. Try to Choose Odd in Even Through Accessories.

 You are yet to reach your goal.
 The major outlook of your home is ready, but as you know, it is incomplete without proper decorative artifacts and daily use items.
 So, it is time to accessorize your home to give it broader visibility.
 I have earlier stated to you the elements of Scandinavian interior design.
 All you need to do is pick from them in a ratio.
 For instance, the ratio of ceramics to glass artifacts must be 3:1.
 Try to add ceramic crockery in your kitchen and hot serving pots in your dining.
-One better suggestion is to use them in a blended mode- utility+decoration.
+One better suggestion is to use them in a blended mode- utility + decoration.
 Make a rack touching the ceiling the same color as your wall in your dining area without any doors.
 Assemble the colorful ceramic plates, jugs, and other items to show off your taste.
 Further, you can use vases and serving trays of a different material.
 It must look sophisticated and uncluttered instead of a big mess.

 Danish ceramic dining ware for Scandinavian interior design

-By Ditte Fischer
+Source: Ditte Fischer

 6. Combine the Interiors With a Touch of Metal and Plastic.

 See, you finally have crafted the Scandinavian interior design for your home, but there are still a few things you can’t neglect.
 Like this step, you have to combine metal and plastic for your corners to give them an extraordinary look.
 In the empty corners, you can add a dramatic influence through a colorful plastic chair and any indoor plant (preferably Ficus).
-Besides, anywhere on cabinets and platforms, metalware works.
-You can choose an appropriate style of arranging them.

-You have finished an epic read combined with a simple Scandinavian decor.
-Wait, we’re not finished yet.
 Some of us know everything but are unable to process the ideas that inspire us.
 And so this time especially, I am starting the tips section separately.
 Check on them for your different areas of the home.

-Tips to Enhance Your Scandinavian Decor.
+Tips to Enhance Your Scandinavian Interior Design.

 Tips for Scandinavian Living Room.